babas123/Core-Satellite-Portfolio-Design-under-Rare-Chance-Constraints/README.md

-# Core–Satellite Portfolio Optimization under Rare Chance Constraints
+# Core–Satellite Portfolio Design under Rare Chance Constraints

 ## Overview

-This repository contains a **standalone research project** extending a stochastic optimization framework under **rare chance constraints**, inspired by Tong et al. (2022).
+This repository contains a **standalone research project** investigating portfolio design under **rare chance constraints**, inspired by the large-deviations framework of Tong et al. (2022).

-The objective is to study how **tail risk (extreme losses)** can be structurally controlled through a **Core–Satellite portfolio architecture**, where:
+The objective is to analyze how **extreme tail risk** can be structurally controlled through a **Core–Satellite portfolio architecture**, with a particular focus on **policy-driven exposure to a concentrated thematic satellite**.

-- the **Core portfolio** provides diversification and structural stability,
-- the **Satellite portfolio** introduces controlled concentration in high-growth assets.

-This project is **methodological and academic**.
+The project adopts an **academic and methodological perspective**.
 It is **not intended as financial advice**.

 ---

-## Core Idea
+## Core Motivation

-Traditional portfolio optimization techniques (mean–variance, maximum return) focus on **average behavior** and are largely blind to **systemic tail risk**.
+Traditional portfolio optimization methods (mean–variance, maximum return) focus on **average outcomes** and often fail to capture **systemic tail risk**, especially under concentrated exposures.

-This project explores:
+This project addresses the following questions:

-- how rare-event risk propagates through portfolios,
+- How does rare-event risk propagate in a Core–Satellite portfolio?
-- how a Core–Satellite structure modifies the feasibility of rare chance constraints,
-- how the **dominant point** (most likely extreme-loss scenario) shifts as Satellite exposure increases.
+- How does increasing satellite exposure affect the **feasibility of tail-risk constraints**?
+- Can extreme-loss behavior be understood through **geometric diagnostics** rather than pointwise risk measures?

 ---

-## Portfolio Decomposition
+## Core–Satellite Portfolio Structure

 The total portfolio is defined as a convex combination:

-- Core weight: (1 − λ)
+- **Core weight**: 1 − λ
-- Satellite weight: λ
+- **Satellite weight**: λ

-The Core–Satellite structure separates economic roles:
+This separation reflects distinct economic roles:

+- **Core portfolio**
-- **Core**: diversification and partial robustness under extreme market stress
+  Provides diversification and structural stability under normal and stressed conditions.

-- **Satellite**: concentrated exposure to thematic or growth-oriented assets
+- **Satellite portfolio**
+  Introduces intentional concentration in a high-growth thematic segment, whose tail-risk impact is explicitly analyzed rather than diversified away.

 ---

 ## Risk Modeling Framework

-- Asset returns are modeled using a **multivariate Gaussian distribution**
+- Asset returns are modeled using a **multivariate Gaussian reference distribution**
 - Mean vector and covariance matrix are estimated from historical data
-- Covariance estimation uses **Ledoit–Wolf shrinkage** for numerical stability
+- Covariance estimation relies on **Ledoit–Wolf shrinkage** to ensure numerical robustness

 Portfolio loss is defined as the negative portfolio return.

 ---

-## Optimization Framework
+## Rare Chance–Constrained Optimization

-The portfolio optimization problem is formulated under a **rare chance constraint**:
+The portfolio design problem is studied under a **rare chance constraint**:

 - Objective: maximize expected return
+- Constraint:
+  P(Loss ≥ L) ≤ α
+  where:
-- Constraint: the probability of exceeding a severe loss threshold remains below a small level α
+  - L is a severe loss threshold
+  - α is a small probability level
-- Constraints: long-only weights, full investment, Core–Satellite allocation structure
+- Constraints: long-only weights, full investment, fixed Core–Satellite structure

-The rare chance constraint is enforced using a **first-order large deviations (FORM) approximation**, which:
+To evaluate rare-event feasibility, the constraint is approximated using a **first-order large-deviations (FORM) method**, which:

-- avoids brute-force Monte Carlo in rare-event regimes,
+- avoids brute-force Monte Carlo in extreme regimes,
-- identifies the **dominant point** driving extreme losses.
+- identifies the **dominant point** (most likely extreme-loss scenario),
+- provides a geometric interpretation of tail risk.

 ---

-## Satellite Portfolio Construction
+## Satellite Portfolio Design

-The Satellite portfolio represents a **structured exposure to the AI ecosystem**, spanning multiple functional layers such as computation, semiconductors, infrastructure, cloud services, and software platforms.
+The Satellite portfolio represents a **structured exposure to the AI ecosystem**, covering multiple functional layers such as:

+- semiconductors and computation,
+- infrastructure and networking,
+- cloud platforms and enterprise software.

-The Satellite is not designed to be tail-robust, but to introduce controlled concentration whose impact on extreme risk is explicitly analyzed.
+The Satellite is **not designed to be tail-robust**.
+Its purpose is to introduce controlled concentration and study how such exposure reshapes extreme-loss behavior.

 ---

-## Selecting λ: A Tail-Risk–Controlled Decision Policy

-The parameter λ controls the fraction of capital allocated to the Satellite portfolio.
+## λ as a Policy-Controlled Exposure Parameter

-Importantly, **λ is treated as a strategic decision variable**, not as a statistical parameter to be estimated.
+The satellite weight λ is treated as a **strategic decision variable**, not as an optimizable parameter.

-A grid of λ values is analyzed, and feasibility is assessed using:
+A grid of λ values is analyzed, and feasibility is assessed through:

-- rare-event probability estimates,
+- rare-event probability estimates (FORM and Monte Carlo),
+- tail severity metrics (VaR and CVaR),
-- Monte Carlo VaR and CVaR,
+- **dominant-point geometry and large-deviation diagnostics**.
-- dominant point geometry.

-The selected λ reflects a predefined tolerance to tail risk.
+Rather than selecting a single optimal portfolio, the analysis identifies **risk regimes** (Safe, Transition, Fragile) that guide admissible satellite exposure.

 ---

+## Sensitivity Analysis over the Loss Threshold

+The robustness of policy rules is evaluated across multiple loss thresholds L.

+Key findings include:

+- probability-based constraints lose discriminative power as L increases,
+- CVaR-based rules remain informative but become binding abruptly,
+- **large-deviation geometry provides early warning signals** of fragility before classical constraints activate.

+This highlights the importance of complementing tail-risk constraints with structural diagnostics.

+---

 ## Key Insights

-- Tail risk is **not additive** across portfolio components.
+- Tail risk is **structural and non-additive**.
-- Small Satellite allocations can significantly alter extreme-loss scenarios.
+- Small satellite allocations can trigger large shifts in extreme-loss scenarios.
-- Mean–variance diversification is ineffective against systemic tail risk.
+- Mean–variance diversification does not protect against rare systemic events.
-- Dominant points provide a **geometric diagnostic tool** for portfolio fragility.
+- Dominant points offer a **geometric lens** on portfolio fragility.
-- Core–Satellite structures require explicit tail-risk analysis.
+- Core–Satellite portfolios require **policy-based exposure control**, not pointwise optimization.

 ---

 ## Technologies Used

 - Julia
 - JuMP
 - OSQP
 - Distributions
 - LinearAlgebra
 - Monte Carlo simulation

 ---